 5) Remember foreign countries have supermarkets too –

 We’re all guilty of cramming as many cosmetic products into our bags as possible, seemingly forgetting that foreign countries have perfectly good stores and supermarkets selling exactly the same things!

-Moral of the story?
-Save space and buy your cosmetics once you land because lets be honest any old body-wash will do the trick!
+Thus a tip to avoid overpacking is to buy your cosmetics once you land because let’s be honest any old body-wash will do the trick!
 This said you’ll be surprised by the familiar brands you’ll spot…

 6) Travel minis –

 Despite my previous tip, there’s still bound to be certain products you can’t live without.
-I for one am very picky on shampoo and face wash….
-I know what I like what can I say 😉
+I for one am very picky about shampoo and face wash….
+I know what I like what can I say. 😉

 Luckily many brands have helpful travel sizes of their products.
-Sure they might be expensive, but they can fit in you carry on, take up less space than their full sized counterparts and everything’s cute when small – so there’s that.
+Sure they might be expensive, but they can fit in your carry on and take up less space than their full-sized counterparts.
+Plus everything’s cuter when small – so there’s that.